mtanksl/OpenTibia/README.md

 > MSB3821 Couldn't process file MainForm.resx due to its being in the Internet or Restricted zone or having the mark of the web on the file.
 Remove the mark of the web if you want to process these files.

-Go to MainForm.resx file in Windows File Explorer.
+Go to `mtanksl.OpenTibia.Host.GUI\MainForm.resx` file in Windows File Explorer.
 Right-click and select properties.
 At the bottom of the the dialog is an "unblock" option.

-> Account name or password is not correct.

-Use account number `1` and password `1` to enter game.

-# Resources

-### Tibia 8.6 client
+# Tibia 8.6 client

 You can download the official release direct from here [4Shared](https://www.4shared.com/s/fVTbjUnjCiq).

-### IP changer
+# IP changer

 You can use [jo3bingham's IP changer](https://github.com/jo3bingham/tibia-ip-changer), [OtLand IP changer](https://otland.net/threads/otland-ip-changer.134369/) or download direct from here [4Shared](https://www.4shared.com/s/f2VQahgxIiq).

+# Other resources

 ### Map editor (.otbm)